aerosense-ai/data-gateway/docs/source/deployment/configuration.rst

 .. note::

-  The majority of users will confgure directly in Balena so we'll use that to provide the steps here.
+  The majority of users will use Balena, so we'll give examples in balena here.
   Configuring in a manually installed environment is broadly the same.